18F/join.tts.gsa.gov/pages/positions/product-manager.md

 SPECIALIZED EXPERIENCE REQUIREMENTS:  In addition to the Basic Requirements listed above, you must have one year of specialized experience equivalent to the GS-14 level in the Federal service.
 Specialized experience is defined as:

--Experience leading the development, delivery or integration of highly complex digital products or services;
+- Experience leading the development, delivery or integration of highly complex digital products or services;
--Experience applying leading industry practices in the design, development and delivery of digital products or services.
+- Experience applying leading industry practices in the design, development and delivery of digital products or services.
 This experience may include experimentation based frameworks, iterative development methodologies, user-centered design, planning tools or continuous delivery methodologies;
--Experience crafting or creating product vision, strategy or road maps; -Experience working with cross-functional teams.
+- Experience crafting or creating product vision, strategy or road maps;
+- Experience working with cross-functional teams.

 Qualification determinations cannot be made when resumes do not include the required information, so failure to provide this information may result in disqualification.